Metro Vancouver’s biggest transportation expansion is underway.

 Phase Two – Mayors’ 10-Year Vision

 Phase One of the plan began in 2017.
-And now thanks to the federal, provincial and Metro Vancouver municipalities, there is now funding for Phase Two of the Mayors’ Council 10-Year Vision – an unprecedented multi-year plan that provides improvements in bus routes, rapid transit, modernizing existing rapid transit and much more.
+And now thanks to the federal and provincial governments and Metro Vancouver municipalities, there is now funding for Phase Two of the Mayors’ Council 10-Year Vision – an unprecedented multi-year plan that provides improvements in bus routes, rapid transit, modernizing existing rapid transit and much more.

 This regional funding is an important step forward for transit and transportation in Metro Vancouver.